Characters: Captain America Films

 - Dramatic Un Mask: During their fight on the street, Steve rips off his mask and finds his enemy is actually his childhood best friend.

 - The Dragon: He served as one to HYDRA as a whole over the past 60-odd years.
-In the movie itself, he acts as one to Alexander Pierce.
+In the movie itself, he acts as one to Pierce.

 - The Dreaded: Even Black Widow, who has dealt with some of the toughest people imaginable, is apprehensive of him.
 Considering that the only person in the entire movie who was able to match him in a fight was Captain America, Living Legend and the guy that Nick Fury literally called the greatest soldier in history, it's not hard to see why.